Nazuna-io/notebook-cat/README.md

 ## Configuration

 The tool uses these default limits which can be adjusted in the configuration file:
-- Word limit per source file: 500,000 words
+- Word limit per source file: 480,000 words (provides a buffer below NotebookLM's 500,000 word limit)
 - Default source limit: 50 sources (Free plan)
 - Plus plan limit: 300 sources